-Critical incidents can be classified by four levels of response: low level, evacuation, secure in place, and resumption of normal operations.
-College officials will assess each incident, determine which alert level is appropriate, and implement mass notification as necessary.
+Critical incidents can be classified by three levels of response: low level, evacuation, secure in place.
+After each response the College will eventually return to normal operations, level green-the resumption of normal operations.

+College officials will assess each incident, determine which alert level is appropriate, and implement notification for the proper level and necessary actions related to the situation, as necessary.

-1. Low Level Alert - Alert 1 - YELLOW
+Low Level Alert - Alert 1 - YELLOW

 Given when an incident or situation is occurring on or near campus requiring personnel to be alert to suspicious persons and/or surroundings.
-All 'Alert 2' and 'Alert 3' warnings will be downgraded to a Low-Level Alert - Alert 1 - before the 'All Clear' is communicated.
+All Alert 2 and Alert 3 levels will be downgraded to Alert 1 status before "All Clear" is communicated.